topo-gps/ios-manual/en/routes/routes_edit.rst

    *The northern part of the route is to be replaced.*

-If you want to replace part of a route you have insert two route points, one at the point the point the route needs to deviate, and one at the point the deviation will return to the original route.
+If you want to replace part of a route you have to insert two route points, one at the point the point the route needs to deviate, and one at the point the deviation will return to the original route.
 You can insert a route point by pressing long on the route.
 A blue route point will appear which you can move along the route to the desired location.

 Since we want to change the route, so that the middle part runs over the 'Gower way' we have inserted two route points at the Gower way, as you can see below: